 In December 2021, the Department of Finance launched a public consultation on the possible introduction of a territorial regime of double taxation relief.
-Such a regime would simplify how double taxation relief would be available for certain foreign sourced dividends and bring Ireland in line with most other OECD and EU member states.
-There has been no formal announcement by the department of a proposed introduction of a territorial system in 2023; however, it is expected that there will be further consultation during the year and a possible introduction in the near future.
+Such a regime would simplify how double taxation relief would be available for certain foreign sourced dividends and bring Ireland in line with most other OFCD and FU member states.